 - Psycho II Demo by composer Jerry Goldsmith

 MOVIE RATING: WELL WORTH WATCHING

 BLU-RAY RATING: EXCELLENT

 Note: The Amazon links on this page are affiliate / associate links.
 By buying through the links we may receive a commission for the sale.
 This has no effect on the price you pay.

 Psycho II (1983) Film Trailer

 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s my Psycho II Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That concludes my Psycho II blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:

 Summary: Psycho II (1983) Blu-ray Review